HaleyColgateKottler/GMMParameterEstimation.jl/docs/src/index.md

 ```@docs
 sampleMoments
 diagonalPerfectMoments
-densePerfectMoments
+generalPerfectMoments
 equalMixCovarianceKnown_moments
 ```
-These expect parameters to be given with weights in a 1D vector, means as a k x d array, and covariances as a k x d x d array for dense covariance matrices or as a list of diagonal matrices for diagonal covariance matrices.
+These expect parameters to be given with weights in a 1D vector, means as a k x d array, and covariances as a k x d x d array for general covariance matrices or as a list of diagonal matrices for diagonal covariance matrices.

  ``\\~\\``